-- 1 Gas Detection Control Unit: mounted on the rear dinette seat base.
-This is the "brains" of the system and provides an electrical signal to the solenoid valve when LPG service is required. - 2.
+- 1. Gas Detection Control Unit: This is the "brains" of the system and provides an electrical signal to the solenoid valve when LPG service is required. - 2.
 Solenoid Valve: installed in the high pressure LPG line feeding the two stage regulator.
 It is a "normally closed" solenoid valve and has a special winding of 22 ohms (approximate) resistance, so it uses very little current in the "hold open" position.
 In order to close the valve, it is only necessary to break the circuit.
-This provides a "fail-safe" feature in the event of loss of 12 volt power. - 3.
-LPG Master switch: located on the galley panel.
+This provides a "fail-safe" feature in the event of loss of 12 volt power. - LPG Master switch: located on the galley panel.